 Finally – and we can’t emphasize this enough – make it fun!
-No one wants to sit through a dry lecture on why their current password isn't up to industry standards.
+No one wants to sit through a dry lecture on why their current password sucks.

 Education should be ongoing.
 At a minimum, make cybersecurity training a standard part of your onboarding process and revisit the training annually.
 Provide training more often if you can.
 This ensures employees are always educated on the most current threat landscape.

-In addition, every business should have a cybersecurity insurance policy as part of their security approach.
-A policy will cover much of the hard costs to recover from a cyber incident, though it won’t protect you from soft costs like negative press and damaged reputation – things that could impact your customers’ trust and willingness to do business with you.
+“The policy will likely cover much of the hard costs to recover from a cyber incident,” says Chera.
+“However, it won’t protect you from soft costs like negative press and damaged reputation – things that could impact your customers’ trust and willingness to do business with your organization.”

 In other words, it’s better to avoid a cyberattack in the first place by building a security culture and adhering to a multi-layered approach.

 Having a strong cybersecurity culture can mean the difference between a protected network and a massive data breach.